neil-edelman/boxes/readme.md

  - Parameter: _p\_is\_absent_
    If not\-null, it will signal the successful placement\.
  - Return:
-   Successful operation, including doing nothing because the entry is already in the map\.
+   Successful operation, including doing nothing because the entry is already in the set\.
  - Exceptional Return: realloc
  - Order:
    Constant time assuming the hash function is uniform; worst &#927;\(n\)\.